CodingTrain/TestingTestTest/README.md

 # TestingTestTest

 All about testing with tests.
 Also tests.
+More tests.

 ### Running the tests